geoserver/geoserver/doc/en/developer/source/policies/committing.rst

 There is no magic number of patches that make the criteria, it is based mostly on the nature of the patches, how in depth the they are, etc...
-Basically it boils down the developer being able to show that they understand the code base well enough to not seriously break anything.
+Basically it boils down to the developer being able to show that they understand the code base well enough to not seriously break anything.

 Commit Guidelines